-If the alleged harm to a child is caused by a practitioner or a volunteer, the headteacher should be notified immediately and LADO should be consulted.
+Allegation of harm If the alleged harm to a child is caused by a practitioner or a to a child by a volunteer, the headteacher should be notified immediately and practitioner LADO should be consulted.

-Following a number of cases nationally where senior leaders in schools failed to act upon concerns raised by staff, Keeping Children Safe in Education 2020 emphasises that any member of staff must contact and/or make a referral to Children's Social Care if they are concerned about a child, if their DSL does not share their views.
+Following a number of cases nationally where senior leaders in schools failed to act upon concerns raised by staff, Keeping Children Safe in Education 2022 emphasises that any member of staff must contact and/or make a referral to Children's Social Care if they are concerned about a child, if their DSL does not share their views.